bbli/kaggle_whale_identification/README.md

 > check gradient is updating in every for loop
 > seperate Losses?
 > log percentage of same label targets
-* nearest neighbors at the end
+> nearest neighbors at the end
     > just use sklearn nearest neighbor?
-    * if greater than 70% a label, make that the first label
     > how to check that my code is correct?
 Walk through like always
-* test whether that guys map5 code works
+> test whether that guys map5 code works
     * wait until code finishes then just manually calculate first 3

 * test if batch norm after relu works better
+* if greater than 70% a label, make that the first label

 * learn data augmentation library -> look at the example on Kaggle